mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 ---
 {% include JB/setup %}

-**tl;dr** Blaze isn't just tables.
-Full databases and collections of datasets are first class variables.
+**tl;dr** Blaze aids dataset exploration by supporting full databases and collections of datasets as variables just like any other.

 This post was composed using Blaze version 0.6.6.
 You can follow along with the following conda command.